bitcookies/winrar-keygen/README.md

 WinRAR Keygen supports `ASCII`, `ANSI` and `UTF-8` encoding types, the following is a brief description of the three encoding types.

 > [!WARNING]
-> It is recommended that you do not use the ANSI encoding method for the time being, as there are garbled PowerShell console characters for Chinese, Japanese, and Korean on Windows Server 2022 [Microsoft is working on a fix for this issue](https://learn.microsoft.com/en-us/troubleshoot/windows-server/system-management-components/powershell-console-characters-garbled-for-cjk-languages).
+> It is recommended that you do not generate licenses with non-ASCII characters in ANSI encoding for the time being, as there is a problem with garbled PowerShell console characters for Chinese, Japanese, and Korean on Windows Server 2022, [which is being fixed by Microsoft](https://learn.microsoft.com/en-us/troubleshoot/windows-server/system-management-components/powershell-console-characters-garbled-for-cjk-languages).
+>

 | Encoding                                     | Instruction                                                  | Supported Characters                                         |
 | -------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |